Zer0fluX/WinJS-Win8.1-App/README.md

 ```
 http://msftdbprodsamples.codeplex.com/
 ```
-To restore the database locally open SQL Server Management Studio, right-click on the *Databases* node, and choose **Resotre Database**.
+To restore the database locally open SQL Server Management Studio, right-click on the *Databases* node, and choose **Restore Database**.

 #### 3. Configure the application:
 Open the AWDemo solution, expand the AWDemo.Web.API, and edit the connection string in the project's **Web.config** file.
 Add your SQL Server UserID and Password: